t3chn0m4g3/t-pot-attack-map/README.md

 This fork of the GeoIP Attack Map was adjusted for [T-Pot](https://github.com/telekom-security/tpotce), also introducing new features (i.e. dynamic destination IPs to represent T-Pots), better performance for the Attack Map Server by using aiohttp, asyncio and aioredis and, where possible, serving the dependencies locally instead from different CDNs.

 ### T-Pot Attack Map Visualization
 This geoip attack map visualizer was forked and adjusted to display T-Pot Honeypot events in real time.
-The data server connects to elasticsearch, parses out source IP, destination IP, source port, destination port, timestamp and honeypot type.
-Protocols are determined via common ports, and the visualizations vary in color based on protocol type while keeping stats regarding top source IPs and countries.
+The data server connects to elasticsearch, parses out source IP, destination IP, source port, destination port, timestamp, honeypot type and honeypot statistics (events per last 1m, 1h, 1d).
+Protocols are determined via common ports, and the visualizations vary in color based on protocol type while keeping stats regarding top source IPs and countries.<br>

 ![img.png](img.png)